Last updated: 20th February 2022

 The house is very busy and limits the number of visitors to go inside, just wait in turn for one of the free guided tours for the best experience.
 The area outside was pretty bonkers, packed with hawkers and South African students all eager to get a selfie doing ‘black power’ clenched fist pumps in the air – a symbol of defiance.

 We were both glad we got to visit Mandela’s home it’s a poignant reminder of racial discrimination and the battle for democracy.
-Also just a bit further down on the same street (Vilakazi Street) is the home of Archbishop Desmond Tutu, like Mandela another Nobel Peace Prize winner.
+Also just a bit further down on the same street (Vilakazi Street) is the private home of Archbishop Desmond Tutu, like Mandela another Nobel Peace Prize winner.

 Other Johannesburg Attractions: